AlexTISYoung/snipar/docs/tutorial.rst

 Test data
 --------------------

+To load the example data into ./example_data, use the command:

+    ``python snipar/example/load_data.py``

-In the example/ directory, there is some example data.
+In the example_data/ directory, there is some example data.
 The file h2_quad_0.8.txt is a simulated phenotype with direct, paternal, and maternal effects, where 80% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs; and the pairwise correlations between the direct, paternal, and maternal effects are 0.5.

 The genotype data has been simulated so that there are 3000 independent families, where 1000 have two siblings but no parents genotyped, 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.
-The example data includes genotype data formatted in both PLINK .bed format (example/sample.bed) and phased genotype data in .bgen format (example/sample.bgen with associated sample file example/sample.sample).
+The example data includes genotype data formatted in both PLINK .bed format (example_data/sample.bed) and phased genotype data in .bgen format (example_data/sample.bgen with associated sample file example_data/sample.sample).

 Inferring IBD between siblings
 ------------------------------